Your membership has expired

 To test a floor’s resistance to denting, we drop a heavy, blunt weight that simulates a saucepan or large can of tomatoes, plus a lighter, pointier object that stands in for a dropped knife or fork.
 Our testers drop the weights from progressively higher release points, examining the flooring for visible damage after each drop.
 The higher the drop before damage becomes evident, the better a floor’s dent-resistance rating.

 We evaluate the potential for fading by exposing part of a flooring sample to ultraviolet rays for two weeks straight and then comparing the exposed portion with an unexposed portion.
-This shows us what happens over time to a section of flooring that gets more sunlight than the rest of a room.
+This shows us what happens over time to a section of flooring that receives more sunlight than the rest of a room.

 Should You Install Your Own Flooring or Hire a Pro?

-Whether you should install a new floor yourself or seek expert help depends both on the type of flooring you choose and your own level of DIY experience.
+Whether you should install a new floor yourself or seek expert help depends on the type of flooring you choose.
 Some materials can be installed simply, but others require a more involved process, such as being nailed or glued into place.
+Our flooring ratings indicate how each product is installed.

 This approach doesn’t work with solid wood and porcelain tile, both of which attach directly to a subfloor.
 Wood is either nailed or glued, and tile is set in a bed of mortar.
 Professional installation is wise for both of these types.